 For Ridiculous!, writer and curator Paul Carey-Kent presents an exhibition and performance programme of some twenty artists who are not afraid to look stupid.
 ‘The True Artist’, runs the statement famously caught in neon by Bruce Nauman in 1967, ‘Helps the World by Revealing Mystic Truths’.
 In the same spirit, the true artist is prepared to present the ridiculous, to work in an apparently ridiculous way, or to appear ridiculous themselves.
 They will run the risk that we’ll be laughing at them as much as with them, in order to get at surprising perspectives.

-Leah Capaldi will be showing new work that straddles the disciplines of performance and sculpture and will be performing at Elephant West on Saturday 11 January 2020, more details to follow.
+Leah Capaldi will be showing new work that straddles the disciplines of performance and sculpture and will be performing at Elephant West on Wednesday 22 January 2020, 6.30-8.30pm.

 EXAGGERATE EVERYTHING is a collaboration between BACKLIT Gallery and Manchester-based artist initiative Broken Grey Wires, led by Lizz Brady.
 The exhibition presents works by artists sharing their different personal experiences of mental health and wellbeing, with the aim of opening up difficult conversations around these subjects.